SanJi-ji/Moo-ving/README.md

 -   **User Authentication:** Allow users to create accounts, save favorite posts, or submit their own stories.
 -   **Internationalization (i18n):** Support for multiple languages.

-## Contributing

-This project is currently maintained by Hostinger Horizons.
-For major changes, please discuss what you would like to change first.

-## License

-This project is created for demonstration purposes.
-Please ensure you have the rights to use any images or content if you plan to use this as a template for a public-facing website.

----

 Enjoy exploring "Moo-ving Through Mindanao"!